wasab1kastike/autobattles4xfinsauna/README.md

 - The GitHub Pages workflow publishes to the custom domain at [https://artobest.com/](https://artobest.com/), so any documentation or tooling should reference that URL.
+- The shipped client double-checks the deployed commit on load and issues a cache-busting reload if a fresher bundle is live, keeping the experience locked to the newest release without manual hard refreshes.

 ## Feature Highlights